 The dark warlord Mordred lays siege to Camelot but is killed by the king Uther Pendragon.
 However, Uther’s brother Vortigern conducts a coup, killing Uther with the aid of sorcerous powers.
 Unnoticed, Uther’s young son Arthur drifts away in a boat to arrive in Londinium where his found.
 Arthur grows into a man, living among the prostitutes, and becomes a streetwise dealer and fighter.
 At the gates of Camelot, the waters retreat revealing Uther’s sword Excalibur buried in a stone.
 Arthur is captured and sent to Vortigern’s castle where all men are being tested to find the rightful one who can draw the sword from the stone.
 Arthur becomes the one to successfully do so but collapses immediately after touching the sword.
 Vortigern plans a show trial where Arthur is crowned but plans that he will then be executed and Vortigern proclaimed king.
 However, Arthur makes an escape, aided by a mage.
 Falling in with revolutionaries, The Mage tries to get Arthur to accept his destiny and wield the power of Excalibur to fight back against Vortigern.

 Guy Ritchie is a British director who emerged in the 1990s specialising in crime films with the likes of Lock, Stock and Two Smoking Barrels (1998), Snatch.
 (2000), Revolver (2005) and RocknRolla (2008), which usually feature an ensemble of tough-talking characters in an East End London criminal underworld setting.
 Ritchie’s filmmaking was eclipsed for a few years by a high-profile marriage to Madonna and one disastrous film outing together, the widely ridiculed Swept Away (2002).
 Ritchie of the late 2000s is a filmmaker who seems to work with one eye towards Hollywood with works based on other properties like Sherlock Holmes (2009) and its sequel Sherlock Holmes: A Game of Shadows (2011) with Robert Downey Jr and Jude Law, the big screen remake of the 1960s spy tv series The Man from U.N.C.L.E.
 (2015) and King Arthur: Legend of the Sword.
 In all cases with these, fans of the original were a little taken aback by the liberties Ritchie saw fit to take with the source material.
-He has next been announced as director of a live-action version of Disney’s Aladdin (1992).
+Ritchie next went on to make the upcoming live-action version of Disney’s Aladdin (2019).